ronin-rb/ronin-rb.github.io/blog/_posts/2012-10-08-ronin-scanners-1-0-0-pre1-released.md

 {% endhighlight %}

 ## Commands

+[ronin-scanners] provides several commands for the built-in Scanners:

 * `ronin scanners` - Starts the Ronin Console with ronin-scanners loaded.
 * `ronin scanner` - Loads a Scanner from a file or from the Database